Skip to main content

 • Differentiate without colour: Use shapes, not colour, to convey information or status.

-• Display contrast: Use the slider to increase or decrease the contrast of the screen.
+• Display contrast: A slider to adjust the contrast of the display to your preferences.

-Under the Pointer tab, there are four options to change mouse preferences:
+In the display settings, under the ‘Pointer’ section, there are four options to change mouse preferences:

 • Shake mouse pointer to locate: Quickly move the mouse pointer back and forth to make it bigger